 Department of Internal Affairs

-Te Puni Kōkiri and the Department of Internal Affairs and are working together to develop a new approach to support marae to achieve their development aspirations.
+Te Puni Kōkiri is working alongside the Department of Internal Affairs to develop a new approach to supporting marae to achieve their development aspirations.

-The new fund name is Oranga Marae and the purpose of this fund is to contribute to the cultural and physical revitalisation of marae as centres of Māori identity and mātauranga.
+The new fund name is Oranga Marae and its purpose is to contribute to the physical and cultural revitalisation of marae as centres of Māori identity and mātauranga.